zivtamary/evolve/CHROME_STORE_README.md

 ## Store Listing Information

 ### Title
-Evolve - Aesthetic Startpage
+Evolve - Productivity Startpage

 ### Description
 Transform your new tab into a beautiful and productive dashboard with Focus Dashboard.
-This elegantly designed startpage combines aesthetics with functionality to help you stay organized and focused throughout your day.
+This elegantly designed startpage combines Productivitys with functionality to help you stay organized and focused throughout your day.

 Features: